DavidKatona/CodeHub/_eventaggregator/07-suggested-naming.md

 It would also be beneficial to prefix your events with something that can be searched for easily in the content browser, for example `EBP_`.
 So for example, `EBP_OnCharacterDied`. *(EBP stands for Event Blueprint)*

-Feel free to adjust naming conventions to your projects’ needs!
+Feel free to adjust naming conventions to your projects' needs!